agentary-ai/agentary-js/README.md

 });

-// Generate text with streaming for await (const chunk of session.generate({
+// Generate text with streaming for await (const chunk of session.createResponse({
-  prompt: 'Hello, how are you today?'
+  messages: [{ role: 'user', content: 'Hello, how are you today?' }] })) {
-})) {
   if (chunk.isFirst && chunk.ttfbMs) {
     console.log(`Time to first byte: ${chunk.ttfbMs}ms`);